bfirsh/docker-py/docs/networks.rst

 .. py:module:: docker.models.networks

-Create and manage networks.
+Create and manage networks on the server.
 For more information about networks, `see the Engine documentation <https://docs.docker.com/engine/userguide/networking/>`_.

 Methods available on ``client.networks``: